Skip to main content

 1. Get the X-UIP-Signature header from the request

-2. Calculate HMAC SHA-256 hash of the raw request body using your webhook secret
+2. Calculate HMAC SHA-256 of the raw request body using your webhook secret

 3. Compare the calculated signature with the header value